-Healthy, hearty staples to get you through this chilly season.
+Healthy, hearty staples to give you Warm Comfort and get you through this chilly season.

 Classic Beef Stew

-There is nothing more comforting and satisfying than an old-fashioned hearty beef stew on a cold stormy winter day.
+There is nothing more comforting and satisfying than an old-fashioned hearty beef stew on a cold stormy winter day to give you warm comfort.
 This recipe has a deep flavor that is intensified by red wine and herbs.
 Makes for a delicious family Sunday dinner, but it’s just as perfect as part of the menu for holiday season gatherings.

 - Mix in mushrooms, celery, carrots, potatoes, rosemary, thyme, black pepper, strained tomatoes, and garlic.
 Simmer gently for another 15 to 20 minutes or until the veggies are tender.
 Turn off the heat, adjust the seasoning if needed.
 Sprinkle with freshly chopped parsley and serve.